9Quid/WindowsServer2022-Lab/06-File-Server-Management/README.md

 ***The figure above shows advanced permission settings for the Public Folder***

-  - `Note`: When setting NTFS permissions, I first removed all existing permissions then explicitly added only the groups that required access.
+  - **Note on Permissions:**: When setting NTFS permissions, I first removed all existing permissions then explicitly added only the groups that required access.
+I configured both Share Permissions (set to `Authenticated Users - Full Control`) and NTFS Permissions (set specifically for each group).
+The most restrictive of these two permission sets is what applies.
+This is a standard best practice to manage access at the more granular NTFS level.

 **Step 3: Configure Share Permissions**